 See more news likes this

-December's edition of the Joint Taxation Committee’s Newsline provides an overview of the Autumn Statement which was announced on 23 November.
-The Newsline is available to read here.
+April's edition of the Joint Taxation Committee’s Newsline provides information on the Reverse Charge Consultation.
+Please email your feedback to Liz Bridge: liz@thetaxbridge.com The Newsline is available to read here.